passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/03-trip.md

 _Curses.
 I forgot about—_

-"Ben?
+"{{Ben}}?
 What are you doing here?" she asked while picking herself up.

 She noticed a lot more, now that she wasn't so surprised.
 His robe was shredded in places, but in one place along his front, it was a sharp thin long hole